Creating a Student-Alumni Network for the Bioinformatics and Computational Biology Program

 The effort by Ryder in the BCB program is one of several by departments, some of which offer career nights that invite alumni back to campus to meet with students in those programs of study.

 The Alumni Relations Office has ramped up volunteer programming and launched a new brand, Crimson Crew, which encompasses all alumni volunteers.
 Some other examples:

-• TechConnect, an online platform launched two years ago that has the capability to match alumni and students based on several factors.
+• TechConnect, was an online platform launched two years ago that has the capability to match alumni and students based on several factors.

 • Life After WPI, a series that invites three alumni to speak to the senior class about postgraduation topics.
 These are planned for each semester.